charlsmaina/C/knr/ch1/ch1.md

 ### Functions

-- It is a way to encapsulate some computation which facilitates later usage without worrying about the implementations of the functions.
+- It is a way to encapsulate some computation which facilitates later usage without worrying about the implementations of the computation.

 - It is a way of abstracting.